 Chattel slavery was ended in Brazil in 1888, making it the last country to abolish this horrifying practice.
 It would be 50 more years, however, before the realization that this institution housed a huge African and Afro-Brazilian cultural patrimony.

-The museum was founded in 1938 curating instruments of slavery, furniture, documents, banners, abolitionist flags, books, photographs of men who were celebrated in the campaign for abolition, such as: Luíz Gama, José do Patrocínio, Joaquim Nabuco, Castro Alves, André Rebouças, Cruz e Sousa and others, artwork, handicrafts, tools, and so much more.
+The museum was founded in 1938 curating instruments of slavery, furniture, documents, banners, abolitionist flags, books, photographs of men who were celebrated in the campaign for abolition, such as: Luíz Gama, José do Patrocínio, Joaquim Nabuco, Castro Alves, André Rebouças, Cruz e Sousa and others, as well as artwork, handicrafts, tools, and so much more.

 In 1967, a fire destroyed the building and many artifacts—shackles, torture instruments, the tabernacle and 2 banners that were being restored—were lost.
 After the reconstruction of the Church, the museum was reopened in 1969.

 When I first went there in 2004, one could hardly call it a museum.
 There was no curator, there were no hours, and I was able to enter the space and wander it at will.
-There were leaks in the ceiling with large plastic tarps hung in failing attempts to stop the water from damaging the artifacts.
+There were leaks in the ceiling, with large plastic tarps hung in failing attempts to stop the water from damaging the artifacts.
 Display cases were cracked, broken, and propped up.
 The paint was peeling off of the walls, mold was everywhere and there were holes in the floor so large, one had to be very careful to not fall through into the church!

 After several restoration projects, the Museum was most recently reopened in 2013.
 There is currently a wonderful curator who is diligently trying to upgrade and expand the Museum and its place as a primary historical resource in Rio de Janeiro.
 In spite of his competency and enthusiasm, he continues to be challenged by the church officials, by budget constraints, and by a lack of a staff.
 On top of that, recent discoveries have uncovered many more artifacts that had been believed to have been lost in the fire, but in fact remain.
 Documents, books and archives that no one had looked for, assuming they'd been lost, in fact are now piled halfway to the ceiling in his office!